-The Integrating Literacies Project recognizes that building a
+The Integrating Literacies Project recognizes that bilingual

-than in prior generations.
+loved ones at an early age.
 Work in the Information Age and

 knowledge economy requires advanced abilities in communication

 and literacy, and the capacity to channel those abilities

 How do the experiences of Latinx youth prepare them for these

 demands?
 This is the central concern of the Integrating